elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 * Linked-List

 ### Stack
-A stack is a linear data structure with a **Last in First Out (LIFO)** removal procedure, so the addition and removal of items takes place within the same end.
+A stack is a linear data structure with a **Last In First Out (LIFO)** removal procedure, so the addition and removal of items takes place within the same end.

 The stack can be envision as having a **top/bottom** end type, where **the first item that is inserted would be in the bottom, and the last item inserted will be at the top**.
 <p align="center"><img src="https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/blob/main/Images/Stack.PNG" width="490" height="270"></p>